HetCreep/PriconneALLTLFixup/README.md

 ## Contributing

-To set up the development environment, create a file called `PriconneTLFixup.csproj.user` with the following content, and enter the path where your game is installed:
+To set up the development environment, create a file called `PriconneALLTLFixup.csproj.user` with the following content, and enter the path where your game is installed:

 ```
 <?xml version="1.0" encoding="utf-8"?>